krasserp/SunsetJonny/exampleSite/content/en/homepage/opener.md

 > It may turn out better than you could have hoped for. - SSJ

-We hope you like some of the music and to see you soon somewhere staring at a sunset and enjoying the moment.
+We hope you like the music and to see you soon somewhere staring at a sunset and enjoying the moment.